Skyhawk172/CleaningData/README.md

 The datasets are taken from the "Human Activity Recognition Using Smartphones Dataset Version 1.0" experiment.
 The data consists of accelerometers and gyroscopic measurements along three axes along with some derived quantities.
-More information in the attached Codebook.md file.
+More information is available in the attached Codebook.md file.

 ##Input Files Description